About

 Research

 I am passionate about the potential for clinical research to address the treatment gap in clinical psychology.
-I have worked on multiple R01 grants, and have just begin work on an R21 I wrote with my mentors.
+I have worked on multiple R01 grants, am currently in the process of submitting a grant which will conduct a non-inferiority trial of supervised therapists with refugee backgrounds compared with expert clinicians.

 -